aaneloy/Workshop-on-Machine-Learning-2018/README.md

 ## Workshop-on-Machine-Learning-2018
-   This repo contents all the information regarding workshop on Machine Learning held by NSU ACM SC.
+   This repo contents all the informations regarding workshop on Machine Learning by NSU ACM SC.

                                            The instructor for this workshop are -